Stoxum/casinocoin-dev-portal/content/reference-amendments.md

 This Amendment requires the [Flow Amendment](#flow) to be enabled.

 **Note:** An incomplete version of this amendment was introduced in v0.33.0 and removed in v0.80.0.
 (It was never enabled.)
-CasinoCoin plans to re-add the amendment when the code is stable enough.
+Stoxum plans to re-add the amendment when the code is stable enough.